Jcbnunez/finalproject/README.md

 ## Introduction

 This is a final project for the [Interacting with Data](https://github.com/Brown-BIOL2430-S04-Fall2015/syllabus) seminar in fall 2015.
-This project (a very brief, ie 1-2 sentence, overview of the project)...

-To view this project, ... (embed visualization here or provide instructions on how to view the project).
+This project seeks to produce an interactive visualization for real genetic data and it relationship with an ecological variable that behaves ina  clinal fashion.

+Some visualizations of genetic data tend to decouple the ecological or geographical variables with genetic variables, often showing them as individual plots.
+This is not detrimental to the science as the reader has the power to use the information form individual plots and see patterns among all the data.
+However, the idea of this visualization is to ease the incorporation of genetic and ecological or geographical data into single informative plots with multiple graphical elements.

+To view this project please visit https://rawgit.com/Jcbnunez/finalproject/master/finalproject.html

 ## The data

 Description of data...

-- Data source (simulated/ published/ unpublished?)
-- Data structure - what are the variables?
-How are they organized?
-What states can they have
+- Data source: Unpublished genetic variation data from fish.
+As it is unpublished, data has been anonymized
+- Data structure: The data encompasses mesures of variation with estimates of statistical confidence.
+The data is available for 7 populations across an ecological gradient.
+The data also described complete genome estimates of variation and gene by gene estimates (for 7 genes).

 ## Background